 8. Tape a fake flower or something equally large to the pencil or pen.
 This will help identify that these belong to our classroom.
 It is also harder to forget and put these into a pencil case.
 The kindergarten teacher does this at my school to identify what writing tools are hers and are not for student use.

 9. Ask the student if they have a pencil in their locker – then let them go and get it.

-10. On social media a teacher shared her creative solution – she posted a laminated sign for each class that she teaches.
-It reads “___ days since a student requested a pencil.”
+11. On social media, a teacher shared her creative solution – she posted a laminated sign for each class she teaches.
+It reads, “___ days since a student requested a pencil.”
 The class with the best score gets a special treat at the end of the semester/term.